 Joshua Mousie is an Assistant Professor of Philosophy at Oxford College.
 His philosophical interests are primarily in the history of political thought and environmental philosophy.
-His current research focuses on the nature and politics of built environments, especially city infrastructures.
-His current book project is tentatively entitled Built Power: The Infrastructure of Political Belonging.
-It is an investigation of the forms of political power and practice that create our contemporary built environs, and in it Mousie examines the ways these spaces relate to inequality and oppression.
-His current research also includes theories of structural power, critical theories of political action and resistance, and the concept of historical materialism.
-Outside of his academic work, Mousie likes to watch slow, boring movies, read as many novels as possible, and obsess about music.
+His current research focuses on the nature and politics of built environments, especially the concept of infrastructure.
+His current book project is tentatively titled Built Power: The Infrastructure of Sociopolitical Life.
+It is an investigation of the forms of political power and practice that create our contemporary built environs, examining the ways these spaces relate to inequality and empowerment.
+His current research also includes analysis of the conceptual history of the terms structural power, nonideal theory, and historical materialism as well as investigating how thinkers in the history of Black political thought help us understand and critique environmental thought.

 MA| Boston College| 2007